DrakirL/DrakirL.github.io/p10/rules/combat.md

 #### <br>

 *If the Attack is Ranged, it is Interruptible.
 (PHRASING?)* <br>
+*Range Increments: The lower value is the base range and used as one would expect.
+The greater value is made with an innately imposed Disadvantage.
+If the attack also has Disadvantage from external circumstances, the greater value can't be used.*
 *Crits: Add +2 to the Success Grade on a Natural 20?* <br>
 *Shove: You can stack distance for a single shove, but it must all be in a single direction.*
 <br><br>